swshon/sidnet/README.md

 # Speaker ID NETwork (SIDNET) Tool
 This repository provides SIDNET Tool for the speaker verification task.
+Note that this toolkit does not rely on Kaldi although it has almost similar data prepration format to Kaldi.

 # Tutorial ( egs/voxceleb1)
 First, you need to download dataset and clone this repository.
 Then run